 Boarding and day students have access to network services via wireless connection in all campus buildings and dormitories.
 Additionally, boarding students have wired connections in their dorm rooms.
 Day students may also use their home Internet connection to access Suffieldís network services (such as email) from home during the evening or on weekends.

-We are not a “laptop school,” we are a school where electronic communication is a keystone of campus life.
+We are a school where electronic communication is a keystone of campus life.
 Computing and information technology are pervasive at Suffield Academy.
 Computers are integrated into the daily life of all community members.
 Students are required to have a functioning, Academy-recommended Apple laptop.
 Everyone is expected to check email at least once every twenty-four hours; classes and student groups rely on email discussion forums, and the campus is covered with wireless or wired networking.